 A: No adverse side effects have been reported in any human studies on moringa to date.
 However, studies on human subjects are very limited, and consumers should always consult their healthcare provider before taking any new supplement.

 Q: What are the side effects of moringa?

 A: Researchers have observed no negative side effects of moringa powder in any studies to date.
 However, most studies have been conducted on rats and mice, so consumers should know that side effects might persist but not be currently clinically observed.

-Q: How can you take moringa?
+Q: How can moringa be taken?

-A: You can take moringa in a variety of ways.
+A: This supplement can take moringa in a variety of ways.
 Most people take moringa supplements in the form of a powder or capsules.
 However, you can also find moringa tea.
 Some people buy moringa leaves and stems to make their own tinctures and teas.
 Others consume moringa seeds because they’re rich in vitamin C.

 Q: How long do I have to take moringa to see benefits?